henriquetmartins/playwright-test-example/README.md

 * Install the dependencies
 `$ npm install`

-* Install allure-commandline if you don't yet.
+* Install allure-commandline if you haven't done it yet.
 `$ npm install -g allure-commandline`